RaphaelHaddad/Real-Time-Brain-Inspired-Video-Memory/README.md

 ```

 Notes:
-- Make sure the GDS JAR version is compatible with the Neo4j image you use (check GDS release notes).
+- Make sure the APOC JAR version is compatible with the Neo4j image you use (check APOC release notes).
 - If your Docker host cannot download the plugin automatically, place the JAR in `docker/plugins/` and mount that folder into the container (we do this in the provided `docker/docker-compose.yml`).
-- GDS is available on Enterprise and some Community builds via plugin jars; consult the Neo4j/GDS docs for licensing/compatibility details.
+- APOC provides hundreds of procedures and functions for data integration, graph algorithms, and utility operations; consult the Neo4j/APOC docs for details.
 ```

 ### 3. Build Knowledge Graph